Index theory of uniform pseudodifferential operators: Introduction

+where in the top row $\ast$ is either $0$ or $1$ and in the bottom row $\ast$ is either $\ev$ or $\odd$. \end{thmlocaltwisted*}

-Here $K_{m-\ast}^u(M)$ is the uniform $K$-homology of $M$ invented by \Spakula in \cite{spakula_uniform_k_homology} and $K_u^\ast(M)$ the corresponding uniform $K$-theory which we will define in Section \ref{sec:uniform_k_th}.
+Here $K_{m-\ast}^u(M)$ is the uniform $K$-homology of $M$ invented by \Spakula \cite{spakula_uniform_k_homology} and $K_u^\ast(M)$ is the corresponding uniform $K$-theory which we will define in Section \ref{sec:uniform_k_th}.
 The map $\largecdot \cap [D]$ is the cap product and that it is an isomorphism will be shown in Section \ref{sec:poincare_duality}.
 Moreover, $\HbdR^\ast(M)$ denotes the bounded de Rham cohomology of $M$ and $\ind(D)$ the topological index class of $D$ in there.
 Furthermore, $\HudR_{m-\ast}(M)$ is the uniform de Rham homology of $M$ to be defined in Section \ref{sec:u_de_Rham_currents} via Connes' cyclic cohomology, and that it is \Poincare dual to bounded de Rham cohomology is stated in Theorem \ref{thm:Poincare_de_Rham}.
-Finally, let us note that we will also prove in Section \ref{sec:chern_isos} that the Chern characters induce isomorphisms modulo torsion, similar to the case of compact manifolds.
+Finally, let us note that we will also prove in Section \ref{sec:chern_isos} that the Chern characters induce isomorphisms after a certain completion that also kills torsion, similar to the case of compact manifolds.

-Using a series of steps as in the proof of \cite[Theorem 3.9]{connes_moscovici} we will be able to generalize the above computation of the \Poincare dual of $(\alpha_\ast \circ \ch^\ast)([D]) \in \HudR_{m-\ast}(M)$ to symmetric and elliptic uniform pseudodifferential operators.
+Using a series of steps as in Connes' and Moscovici's proof of \cite[Theorem 3.9]{connes_moscovici} we will generalize the above computation of the \Poincare dual of $(\alpha_\ast \circ \ch^\ast)([D]) \in \HudR_{m-\ast}(M)$ to symmetric and elliptic uniform pseudodifferential operators.

-\begin{thm*} Let $M$ be a Riemannian manifold of bounded geometry and without boundary and let $P$ be a symmetric and elliptic uniform pseudodifferential operator.
+\begin{thmlocalpseudos*} Let $M$ be an oriented Riemannian manifold of bounded geometry and without boundary, and $P$ be a symmetric and elliptic uniform pseudodifferential operator.